skamensky/postgres-formula-compiler/README.md

   <img src="docs/images/chameleon-3d.jpg" alt="Chameleon Logo" width="400" />
 </div>

 A JavaScript-based Excel-like formula compiler that converts formulas to PostgreSQL SQL.
-This project implements a complete lexer, parser, and compiler pipeline with comprehensive function support and optimized SQL generation.
+This project implements a complete lexer, parser, and compiler pipeline with comprehensive function support and optimized and injection-proof SQL generation.